 One of the most valuable leadership exercises you can perform is to routinely analyse and apply what you learn from the best.
 This will both develop good leadership qualities in yourself, and encourage learning in your organisation.

-In our first article we discussed how good leaders learn from the best, we discussed what makes a guru, who they are, and how we determine their worth.
+In our first article: good leaders see on the shoulders of giants, we discussed what makes a guru, who they are, and how we determine their worth.

 In the second article, we focused on developing good leadership qualities by asking: do gurus provide any value and why should you bother to learn from the best?
 We then proposed six reasons why learning from the best matters.